 Daria looked up from her book, the slender twelfth volume of Perus’s Interviews with Tapestrists that had been left behind by a previous occupant.

 From Quinn?
-Suddenly faint, Daria held the letter up to the light.
+Suddenly faint, Daria held the letter up to the nearest sconce.

 I hope you get this letter.
 I’m sure you’re having a lot of fun with Serjo Sloan.
 Serjo Talori tells me he’s one of the most eligible bachelors in Vvardenfell.